 Last year, a patient was working in construction to remove tile with a hammer when he felt something fly into his eye and experienced immediate pain and severe vision loss.
 His eye was swollen and red with a 2mm linear tear in the middle of his cornea and in the lens.
 An ultrasound revealed the presence of iron foreign body lodged in the retina and back wall of his eye.
 With the assistance of Lions Eye Foundation, the patient received emergency surgery to save his injured eye.
 A few months after his surgery, he is doing extremely well and his best-corrected vision with glasses is approximately 20/70, which is driving vision.

-In fiscal year 2016 – 2017, LEF’s Lions Eye Clinic, in partnership with Sutter/CPMC Department of Ophthalmology in San Francisco, provided more than $4.6 million of ophthalmological care, with no cost to the patients, which included 173 surgeries, 443 injections, 138 laser procedures, and 1427 diagnostic procedures.
-In total, there were nearly 1800 patient visits at the Lions Eye Clinic for the year.
+For calendar year 2019, LEF’s Lions Eye Clinic, in partnership with Sutter/CPMC Department of Ophthalmology in San Francisco, provided more than $7.0 million of ophthalmological care, with no cost to the patients, which included 264 surgeries, 738 injections, 230 laser procedures and 3,075 diagnostic procedures.
+In total, there were over 4400 patient visits at Lions Eye Clinic for the year.